Mayweather defeats McGregor by TKO

 McGregor said he thought it was an early stoppage by the referee.

-"I was just a little fatigued," he said. "(Mayweather) was just a lot more composed with his shots."

 This was hardly viewed as a matchup against equals in the boxing ring.
 Sure, McGregor has held UFC championships in two weight classes.
-But the sheer thought of McGregor knocking out the veteran Mayweather was borderline absurd.
+But the sheer thought of McGregor knocking out the veteran Mayweather felt borderline absurd.

 Additionally, the lead-up to the bout had a disturbing dark side.